nsbno/spor/.changeset/eight-bulldogs-heal.md

 "@vygruppen/spor-react": minor
 ---

+## Card is deprecated

-- Update styling for PressableCard
+* Update styling for PressableCard
-- Update styling for StaticCard
+* Update styling for StaticCard
-- Make Card deprecated, is replaced by the above components
+* Make Card deprecated, is replaced by the above components